Kentuckians set up Bevin vs. Beshear gubernatorial showdown

 "They have every right to be worried — the bluegrass state is ready to turn the page from the failed Bevin era," the group said in a statement.

-But a Democratic voter in Lawrenceburg, retired teacher Roger Whitehouse, said Bevin is vulnerable because of his caustic feud with teachers.

-"I think the teachers — the KEA (Kentucky Education Association) and retired teachers — will beat Bevin," he said

-During the primary campaign, Bevin was a prime target for the Democrats.
+During the primary campaign, Bevin was a lightning-rod target for the Democrats.
 Goforth also ran an aggressive campaign, trying to capitalize on the governor's public spats with teachers.

 Bevin has sharply criticized teachers who used sick days to rally at Kentucky's Capitol, forcing some school districts to close.